Rodent Damage

 • Destroying insulation, making it less effective in your home

-If you suspect that you have a rodent infestation these are the main issues to be looking for.
-Before you take any further precautions for keeping rodents out, you are going to have to deal with these issues.
-Take a look through your basement and attic to look for any chewed wires, pipes, or wooden beams.
+If you suspect a rodent infestation, these are the main issues to consider.
+Before taking any further precautions to keep rodents out, you must deal with these issues.
+Look through your basement and attic for any chewed wires, pipes, or wooden beams.

-If you find serious damage in any of these areas, you are going to need to deal with this symptom before you can deal with the cause most of the time.
+If you find serious damage in any of these areas, you will most often need to deal with this symptom before you can deal with the cause.
 The risk of a house fire or water damage is incredibly high.
-Further, you are likely going to be best off contacting an electrician, plumber, or contractor for any of this type of serious damage.
+Further, you are likely to be best off contacting an electrician, plumber, or contractor for any of this type of serious damage.

 Rodents and wires: A deadly combination

-You may find yourself thinking, “I can understand a rodent chewing wood and pipes to get to the water, but why would they chew on wires?
+You may think, “I can understand a rodent chewing wood and pipes to get to the water, but why would they chew on wires?
 Wouldn’t they just be electrocuted?”
-That’s a valid question if you are unfamiliar with the habits and lifestyles of rodents.
+That’s a valid question if you are unfamiliar with rodent habits and lifestyles.

-If a wire happens to be close to a nest where rodents are living, that wire will be chewed.
+If a wire happens to be close to a nest where rodents are living, it will be chewed.
 Rodents like to make nests in places that are warm and dry, and in most houses, wires are found in warm and dry areas.
-This makes for wires to be targeted for chewing, as they are in the way of the rodent’s nesting area.
+This makes wires targeted for chewing, as they are in the way of the rodent’s nesting area.

 As for why rodents don’t get electrocuted, it is mainly because they do not chew on more than one wire at a time.
-That means there is no grounded connection that would cause electrocution.
-That said, if a rodent is standing on some type of conductive surface, they will certainly be electrocuted and could even cause a fire right then and there.
+That means no grounded connection would cause electrocution.
+That said, if a rodent is standing on some conductive surface, it will undoubtedly be electrocuted and could cause a fire immediately.

 Knowing why rodents chew on wires can help determine where to set traps and keep them at bay.
-Chewed wires can be an expensive fix, so keep this in mind when dealing with a rodent problem.
+Chewed wires can be expensive, so keep this in mind when dealing with a rodent problem.

 Will this be covered by my insurance?

 So, you have found rodent damage and are ready to get it fixed.
-You decide to call up the company you have a home insurance policy with to find out how you can solve this issue.
+You decide to call the company with which you have a home insurance policy to find out how to solve this issue.
 You explain the situation and end up hearing the following phrase:

-Infestations by rodents are usually considered to be issues involving your home maintenance and most policies leave the onus of situations like this on the homeowner to conduct repairs.
-Luckily, there are services that do this for you, so you don’t have to deal with this burden alone.
+Rodent infestations are usually considered issues involving home maintenance, and most policies require the homeowner to conduct repairs.
+Luckily, some services do this for you, so you don’t have to deal with this burden alone.

-There are, however, exceptions in some home insurance policies and it is important to get in contact with your insurer to discuss what specific protections and circumstances are in place for your specific plan.
+However, some home insurance policies have exceptions, and it is important to contact your insurer to discuss what specific protections and circumstances are in place for your plan.

 How to prevent rodents from entering in the first place

-So, now we know that insurance just will not be any help through this difficult experience.
-While you will have to pay a fair amount of money out of pocket to repair the damage caused by rodents, you should also do yourself a favor and spend a bit of money on preventing any further infestations in the future.
+So, we know that insurance will notany help through this challenging experience.
+While you will have to pay a fair amount of money out of pocket to repair the damage caused by rodents, you should also do yourself a favor and spend a bit on preventing any further infestations in the future.

-There are no 100% certain ways to keep rodents out of your home, but there are a number of steps that you can take to make your home as rodent-proof as possible.
+There are no 100% specific ways to keep rodents out of your home, but you can take several steps to make your home as rodent-proof as possible.

 Seal any holes that could lead outside of your home.
-This includes even small holes that you may not think a rodent can fit through.
-For example, a full-size rat is able to get through a hole as small as a quarter.
-The best material to seal your attic with is some form of galvanized steel mesh.
+This includes even tiny holes you may not think a rodent can fit through.
+For example, a full-size rat can get through a hole as small as a quarter.
+The best material to seal your attic is some form of galvanized steel mesh.

 Outside, you should keep vegetation trimmed back and away from the walls of your house.
-Rodents are able to climb ivies and trees to find their way into your house.
+Rodents can climb ivies and trees to get into your house.

 • Keep firewood away from the walls of your house.